 If you haven’t read my previous posts about Twitter, I recommend reading them for the back story and how a phone number got my account suspended.

-After a couple of months of trying to fix everything with that account, I decided it is better to create a new account and let that one idle.
-I could not delete it because my API tokens were associated with that account which the DolfinWX bot uses.
+After several months of attempting to resolve these issues with my account, I decided it was best to create a new account and let the old one remain inactive.
+I couldn’t delete it because my API tokens were associated with that account, which the DolfinWX bot uses.

-Next steps are to figure out how to get DolfinWX to interact with Mastodon for which I may spin up its own instance since it is a bot.
+My next steps involve finding a way for DolfinWX to interact with Mastodon, which may require setting up its own instance since it operates as a bot.

-Third, verify all your Tweets have been deleted by searching from:<your username>.
-If any Tweets come up, either delete them manually or try the Tweet delete service again.
+- Double-check that all your tweets have been deleted by searching for your username.
+If any tweets still appear, delete them manually or use the tweet delete service again.

-Lastly, update your profile with a message that the account has been abandoned and where you now can be found.
+- Update your profile with a message indicating that the account has been abandoned and provide information about where you can now be found.